 Egress interface - DMZ

-Protocol used - TCP
+Protocol used - TCP (Transmission Control Protocol)

-By determining the details of the packet flow as described here, it is easy to isolate the issue to this specific connection entry.
+After you determine the details of the packet flow as described here, it is easy to isolate the issue to this specific connection entry.

 Here is a diagram of how the Cisco ASA processes the packet that it receives:

 Here are the individual steps in detail: